szymonplotkowski/MA2-macros-to-MA3-macros/README.md

 A: For now MA3 is not capable to import 'multiple macros' file.

 Q: Is it magical tool that will rewrite whole logic of my complex macros and repair things that are not implemented?\
 A: No... its not.
-It will cut all the macros to single files and change 'old' MA2 xml syntax to new MA3 syntax.
-Its just stupid tool that takes old macroline and pack it to format readable for new console line.
-If some comands/syntax is not implemented in MA3 then You have to find workaround for yourself.
+It will cut all the macros to single files and reparse 'old' MA2 xml to new MA3 xml format.
+Its just stupid tool that takes old macroline and pack it to format readable for new console.
+If some comands/syntax is not implemented or are changed in MA3 then You have to find workaround for yourself.